 With Babbel, learners can choose their level and target the areas they need to work on.
 Babbel for Business offers 1:1 video lessons with a professional teacher to practice their conversation skills and apply what they’ve learned to everyday life.

 Some learning managers are wary of the process being too slow with classroom lessons.
 Completing a module with classroom lessons can take 6–8 weeks of two lessons per week, which is enough time for motivation to flag and for learners to lose interest.

 With Babbel, learners can fast-track their progress as and when they want to.
 As a learning manager, you can keep track of your employees motivation with our quarterly reports, meaning you can step in with some motivating prompts when necessary.
-You can learn more about these in this blog post.

 In what circumstances might Babbel not be the right fit?

 When your company employs a young, tech-savvy, and international workforce, a digital learning offering is a great solution.
 But what if your workforce isn’t comfortable learning via app?
 In this case there’s a chance they might feel more motivated and learn better in a classroom environment.

 On the other hand, introducing Babbel might be a great way to get your employees more comfortable with technology!
 So the decision is in your hands.